How to Become a Musician or Singer

 Some musicians and singers choose to continue their education by pursuing a master’s degree in fine arts or music.

 As with other occupations in which people perform, advancement for musicians and singers means becoming better known, finding work more easily, and earning more money for each performance.
 Successful musicians and singers often rely on agents or managers to find them jobs, negotiate contracts, and develop their careers.
+Some musicians and singers advance to leading musical groups or becoming section leaders in an orchestra.
+Others may advance to become music directors and composers.

 Musical talent.
 Professional musicians or singers must have superior musical abilities.